thomaswp/thomaswp.github.io/content/project/isnap/index.md

 [Snap](http://snap.berkeley.edu) is an online, bock-based programming environment designed by researchers at UC Berkeley to make programming more accessible to novices. iSnap augments the environment with intelligent features including logging and data-driven hints.

-iSnap is a project out of the HINTS lab in collaboartion with the [Game2Learn](http://eliza.csc.ncsu.edu) lab at North Carolina State University, with lead development by [Thomas Price](go.ncsu.edu/twprice).
+iSnap is a project out of the HINTS lab in collaboration with the [Game2Learn](http://eliza.csc.ncsu.edu) lab at North Carolina State University, with lead development by [Thomas Price](go.ncsu.edu/twprice).
 A public mirror of iSnap is available on [GitHub](https://github.com/thomaswp/iSnap), but it may be behind the development branch demoed here until features are ready for release.

 The iSnap project has also produced various papers and public datasets, which can be found [below](#datasets).